vtex-apps/io-documentation/docs/en/Recipes/store-management/managing-url-redirects.md

 1. Follow our [CSV file template](#csv-file-template) and create a new `.csv` file with the redirects you want to delete.
 You can use Excel or Google sheets, for example.
 2. Save the file under a name of your choice.
 3. Using the terminal and the [VTEX IO CLI](https://vtex.io/docs/recipes/development/vtex-io-cli-installment-and-command-reference), log in to your VTEX account.
-4. Delete redirects from your acccount by running the following command:
+4. Delete redirects from your account by running the following command:

 ```
 vtex redirects delete {CSVpath}